oeasenet/goe/README.md

   <img src="https://img.shields.io/badge/Status-Beta-yellow?style=for-the-badge" alt="Status">
 </div>

-Goe is a modern Go application framework that combines the best practices from Java Spring Boot, Golang Goravel, and GoFiber.
+Goe is a modern Go application framework that combines the best practices from frameworks in other languages and GoFiber.
 Built entirely on Uber's Fx dependency injection framework, Goe prioritizes developer experience, extensibility, and concurrent safety.